 5 Pollock M., Bazaldua O., Dobbie A.Appropriate prescribing of medications: an eight-step approach.
 Am Fam Physician.
 15 Jan.
 2007.

 6 Weg, A. Treat Obsessive Compulsive Disorder with Cognitive Behavioral Therapy.
-ABC News.
+National Institutes of Health.
 4 Aug.
 2009.

 7 NIDA.
 Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition).
 National Institute on Drug Abuse.
 17 Jan.
 2018.